-I was very much looking forward to meeting her, buying her Tomato Lady soil and tomato plants and seeds.
-I was hoping she'd come to her senses and that mentioning her in this post would not be necessary.
+I was very much looking forward to meeting her, and buying her Tomato Lady soil and tomato plants and seeds.
+I was hoping she’d come to her senses and that mentioning her in this post would not be necessary.

 I don’t know whether Leslie is incredibly stupid or greedy, or maybe both?

-Her husband has cancer and presumably he eats her fruit and veggies, grown in sewage sludge.
+Her husband has cancer and presumably, he eats her fruit and veggies, grown in sewage sludge.

 Leslie, what the hell is wrong with you?